Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Decision Models

-For establishing secure quantum communication channels, the decision model evaluates \textbf{Quantum Key Distribution (QKD) Protocol} through an \textbf{Inclusive Gateway}. \textbf{QKD Protocol} supports secure key exchange across quantum network nodes, thereby enhancing \textit{Security} and \textit{Reliability}.
+To establish secure quantum communication channels, the decision model evaluates \textbf{Quantum Key Distribution (QKD) Protocol} through an \textbf{Inclusive Gateway}. \textbf{QKD Protocol} supports secure key exchange across quantum network nodes, thereby enhancing \textit{Security} and \textit{Reliability}.
 Its \textit{Scalability} stems from its applicability to multi-node networks, and \textit{Flexibility} is supported by its use in various quantum architectures.
 However, it may lead to reduced \textit{Performance} due to key negotiation overhead and face \textit{Compatibility} issues with some classical systems.
 Similarly, \textbf{Quantum Teleportation Protocol} is selected to enable the transfer of quantum information over long distances.
 It improves \textit{Security} and \textit{Scalability} by eliminating the need for direct quantum links between nodes and enhances \textit{Performance} through instantaneous state transfer, although this depends on the quality of entanglement and classical signaling.

-For identifying optimal Qubits-node interaction patterns and strategies, the decision model includes an \textbf{Inclusive Gateway}, which leads to the selection of \textbf{Quantum Burst Communication Pattern}.
-This pattern groups communication tasks for joint execution, which increases \textit{Performance} and \textit{Scalability} by minimizing idle time and optimizing channel use.
-However, it introduces greater \textit{Latency}, \textit{Effort}, and \textit{Complexity} due to the coordination required for burst scheduling.
+For identifying optimal qubit-node interaction patterns and strategies, the decision model includes an \textbf{Inclusive Gateway}, which leads to the selection of the \textbf{Quantum Burst Communication Pattern}.
+This pattern groups multiple communication tasks into a coordinated batch (burst) for joint execution within a short time window.
+This approach improves \textit{Performance} and \textit{Scalability} by reducing idle time and optimizing channel utilization.
+However, it may increase \textit{Latency}, \textit{Effort}, and \textit{Complexity} due to the additional coordination and scheduling required for burst execution.

 The Communication Decision Model offers a structured approach for practitioners to select communication patterns and strategies in quantum software systems, aligning system communication requirements with trade-offs among various QAs, including security, scalability, and performance.